 Family Friendly Policies

-Domestic partners: The Domestic Partner Benefit Policy provides the domestic partner of an employee of the College all benefits afforded to spouses of instructional staff and staff members as described in the College's Handbook for Instructional Staff [pdf].
+Domestic partners: The Domestic Partner Benefit Policy provides the domestic partner of an employee of the College all benefits afforded to spouses, at an additional cost, of instructional staff and staff members as described in the College's Handbook for Instructional Staff [pdf].

-Tuition benefits plan: Swarthmore College provides college tuition grants to children of eligible employees.
-Grants for full time employees are equivalent to up to one-half of the tuition fees (not including room and board charges) up to a cap for undergraduate work at any college, university or junior college.
-See the Handbook for Instructional Staff [pdf] or Human Resources Website for additional information.
+Tuition Grant Program: Swarthmore College offers college tuition grants to children or stepchildren of eligible employees.
+Grants available to children or stepchildren of full-time employees are equivalent to up to 50% of the tuition fees (not including room and board charges) for undergraduate work at any college, university or junior college, up to a cap.
+Grants available to children and step-children of part-time employees are equivalent to 25% of tuition fees (not including room and board charges).
+See the Handbook for Instructional Staff [pdf] or the Human Resources Website for additional information.